Russel88/DAtest/README.md

     plot(po.msf)
     summary(po.msf)

-*Assumption of the test:* as with `testDA`, `powerDA` also assumes that only few features are truly differentially abundant.
-Therefore, if many features are different between the samples, and this difference can truly be explained by the `predictor`, the methods will appear worse than they actually are.
+**Assumption of the test:** as with `testDA`, `powerDA` also assumes that only few features are truly differentially abundant.
+Therefore, if many features are different between the samples, and this difference can truly be explained by the `predictor`, AUC and Power of the methods will appear worse than they actually are.
+In contrast, FPR and FDR can still be trusted.

 How to run real data
 ====================